 - Navigate to your cluster's SQL Users page.

 - Click the Add User button in the top right corner.
-The Add User modal displays.
+The Add User dialog displays.

 - Enter a Username and Password.